-Keimoes, the closest locality to Blaauwskop with on-line climate data, receives only 154mm of rain annually, which leaves the area semi-arid.
+Keimoes, the closest locality to Blaauwskop Settlement with on-line climate data, receives only 154mm of rain annually, which categorized this area as semi-arid.
 The rainfall is entirely inadequate for growing crops.
-The large scale agriculture in the district is for all its needs dependent on irrigation out of the Orange River.
+The large-scale agriculture in the district is for all its needs dependent on irrigation out of the Orange River.
 Most of the rain is during summer.
-Rainfall often occurs in late afternoon sudden and violent electric thunder storms.
-Rainfall is highly variable, with occasional high rainfall events, perhaps once in a couple of years.
+Rainfall is highly variable, with occasional (i.e. once every couple of years) high rainfall events.
 Droughts are common, with dry periods lasting for years.
-The summers are hot and dry, with midday temperatures often more than 40° centigrade.
+The summers are hot and dry, with midday temperatures often exceeding 40°C.